3128 Cowan Blvd, Fredericksburg, VA 22401

 An improved appearance through orthodontics treatment can greatly enhance one's self-esteem, and enhanced self-esteem can improve one's quality of life.

-Phase 1: Begins while your child still has many of their baby teeth and their permanent front incisors—typically around the age of 7.
+Phase 1: Begins while your child still has many of their baby teeth and their secondary front incisors—typically around the age of 7.
 The goal of this phase is to improve moderate or severe orthodontic problems early.
 These problems include skeletal dysplasias, crossbites and moderate to severe crowding.
 Phase 1 treatment takes advantage of the early growth spurt and turns a difficult orthodontic problem into a more manageable one.
 This may help reduce the need for extractions and/or surgery.

 Most patients begin orthodontic treatment between ages 9 and 16, but this varies depending on each individual.
 Because teenagers are still growing, the teen years are often the optimal time to correct orthodontic problems and achieve excellent results.